d3/d3/docs/what-is-d3.md

 ## D3 is a low-level toolbox

 D3 is not a charting library in the traditional sense.
 It has no concept of “charts”.
-When you visualize data with D3, you compose a variety primitives.
+When you visualize data with D3, you compose a variety of primitives.

 To make a [stacked area chart](https://observablehq.com/@d3/stacked-area-chart/2), you might use